Billy Madison: Production

 Parkwood Estate in Oshawa, Ontario, served as the exterior location for Billy's mansion in the film.

 Principal photography for Billy Madison took place from June 26 to August 29, 1994, in and around Toronto, Ontario, Canada.
 Adam Sandler initially convinced Universal Pictures to hire Stephen Kessler as director; however, after three days of filming, Universal expressed dissatisfaction with the footage and replaced him with Tamra Davis, who had originally been the studio's top choice for the role.

 Several notable locations in Ontario were used for filming.
 The exterior and grounds of Madison's mansion were shot at the Parkwood Estate in Oshawa, while interior scenes were filmed at Casa Loma in Toronto.
 The mansion's entrance was filmed at the Marylake Augustinian Monastery in King City.

 During an appearance on Norm Macdonald Live, Sandler revealed that the role of Jack was originally intended for Allen Covert.
 Sandler also lobbied for Bob Odenkirk, a former Saturday Night Live colleague, to play the antagonist Eric Gordon, but the studio declined, as Odenkirk was not yet considered a serious actor.
-Sandler then suggested Philip Seymour Hoffman, who auditioned but ultimately turned down the role.
+Sandler then suggested Philip Seymour Hoffman, who auditioned, but ultimately turned down the role.
 The part was eventually given to Bradley Whitford.
 For his role as the overworked and erratic bus driver, Chris Farley reportedly drank six shots of espresso before filming his scene.

+Director Davis says she was told by Sandler before the filming of the dodgeball scene that he planned to throw the balls hard and genuinely hurt the children.
+He did so, with parental permission, and she described the resulting scene as "a full-on assault" adding that every shot needed to be cut because the children were crying.